-Revision of VA guides and procedures (ERA1209) Indicator Target Proportion of problems detected during vehicle authorisation activities (including pre-engagement and notifications) for which solutions are proposed 5 VA return of experience meetings

-7 VA return of experience meetings have taken place in 2023.

-Proportion of problems detected during vehicle authorisation activities (including pre-engagement and 95% notifications) for which solutions are proposed

-The VA guidelines and the clarification notes issued following return of experience from the team assessing applications allow all stakeholders to have a clear view on the Agency position, when acting as Authorising Entity, concerning aspects of the legal texts which may not be understood homogeneously and create difficulties during the preparation of an application before its submission through the one-stop shop and the subsequent assessment by the authorising entity and the NSAs for the area of use.
+Revision of VA guides an d procedures (ERA1209) Indicator Target authorisati of problems detected during vehicle on activities (including pre-engagement and ns) for which solutions are proposed 5 VA return of experience meetings Achieved 7 VA return of experience meetings have taken pla ce in 2023. authorisati of problems detected during vehicle on activities (including pre-engagement and ns) for which solutions are proposed 95% Achieved The VA guidelines and the clarification notes issued following return of experience from the team assessing applications allow all stakeholders to have a clear view on the Agency position, when acting as Authorising Entity, concerning aspects of the legal texts which may not be understood homogeneously and create difficulties during the preparation of an application before its submission through the one-stop shop and the subsequent assessment by the authorising entity and the NSAs for the area of use.
 In 2023, no new clarification notes have been published.
-The resources were used in the preparation of the VA workshop end November 2023; the outcomes of this workshop, together with the 2023 MEGAPACK (new CCS TSI, amendments to all other TSIs and ERATV decision), are the main elements for the drafting of the version 2.1 of the VA guidelines, to be published early 2024.

-Proportion of problems related to vehicle authorisation activities (including pre-engagement and notifications) reported by stakeholders for which solutions are proposed

-The doubts and questions raised to the Agency related to vehicle authorisation by means of the Contact Us webform and the Service Desk platform (198 for 2023) have been duly and timely answered within 5 working days in most cases.
+The resources were used in the preparation of the VA workshop end November 2023; the outcomes of this workshop, together with the 2023 MEGAPACK (new CCS TSI, amendments to all other TSIs and ERATV decision), are the main elements for the drafting of the version 2.1 of the VA guidelines, to be published early 2024. activities (ii of problems related to vehicle authorisation ncluding pre-engagement and notifications) y stakeholders for which solutions are proposed 95% Achieved The doubts and questions raised to the Agency related to vehicle authorisation by means of the Contact Us webform and the Service Desk platform (198 for 2023) have been duly and timely answered within 5 working days in most cases.
 Comments sent by stakeholders in preparation of the Workshop on vehicle authorisation held at ERA premises in November 2023 have also been answered.

-The project aims at the simplification and industrialization of the authorisation process.
-This will reduce the time needed for delivering authorisations and the associated costs.
-The immediate consequence of this will be a decrease in the time needed for placing in operation railway vehicles, while keeping or even improving the existing safety levels.
-This will foster the modernisation and renewal of the fleets in the EU, setting the grounds for allowing EU Citizens to benefit from state-of-the-art trains.
+Added val ue to EU Citizens for delivering needed for ng authorisations and the associated costs.
+The imm placing in operation railway vehicles, while keeping nisation and renewal of the fleets in the EU, setting he authorisation process.
+This will reduce the time needed nediate consequence of this will be a decrease in the time g or even improving the existing safety levels.
+This will foster the grounds for allowing EU Citizens to benefit from state-of-

-Revision of ERTMS Trackside approval (ERA1210) Indicator Target Proportion of major problems assessed with a decision following the change control process 95%
+Revision of ERTMS Trackside approval (ERA1210) Indicator Target Proportion of major problems assessed with a decision following the change control process 95% C Achieved